 Fondly remember your celebration with photos and videos.
 Recap videos are ideal to hand out post-celebration, especially if you had people that could not make it to the event.
 Be sure to book a reputable videographer and photographer, and always look at portfolios and work samples in advance.

 Musical elements add a special touch to a Ceremony of Life.
 Think about hiring a live band, soloist, or trio to play before and after the ceremony.
 Music can also be incorporated during the event—consider playing music from your loved one’s favorite artist or genre, or a favorite song that was special to them.

 Let Eternally Loved help with your Celebration of Life.

-There’s a lot to think about and a lot to do when putting on a Celebration of Life.
-Don’t forget to breathe, take a break, and ask for help when you need to.
+Do not forget to breathe, take a break, and ask for help when you need to.
 A professional event planner can make your life easier and help your emotional well-being during a difficult time.
 Contact our team to discuss your needs.
 We’re ready to work with you to plan a memorable, meaningful Celebration of Life.